antongitt/Terraform/README.md

 That's it!
 Cluster creation could take up to 10 minutes.

-Open URL from script output.
+Open URL from the script output.

-Check the cluster events:
+In case of any issues, please check the cluster events.
+These events are retained for 1 hour by default:
 ```bash
 kubectl get events --sort-by=.metadata.creationTimestamp
 ```